IngmarBitter/defenders/md/Salvation/Baptism.md

 !!!
     31 He put another parable before them, saying, “The kingdom of heaven is like a grain of mustard seed that a man took and sowed in his field.
 32 It is the smallest of all seeds, but when it is grown, it is greater than the herbs and becomes a tree, so that the birds of the air come and nest in its branches.”

-Next, let's see how these assesments resonate with scripture.
+Next, let's see how these assessments resonate with scripture.

 ### Spirit Baptism vs Water Baptism